ul1234/neural_network/readme.txt

-develop a neural network / Convolutional neural network from scratch, only use numpy use MNIST dataset for training
+develop a neural network / Convolutional neural network / RNN from scratch, only use numpy use MNIST dataset for training

 reference: http://neuralnetworksanddeeplearning.com/